Asiwaju-Adeniyi/Asiwaju-Adeniyi/README.md

-- 👋 Hi, I’m @Asiwaju-Adeniyi
+- 👋 Hi, I’m Adeniyi.
-- 👀 I’m interested in technical communications at the intersection of GPUs and Blockchains.
-- 🌱 I’m currently learning C++ and CUDA
+- 🌱 I do parallel computing using C++ and CUDA.
-- 💞️ I’m looking to collaborate on CUDA projects at the technial communications level: research, writing, editing, marketing.
+- 💞️ I’m looking to collaborate on parallel computing projects.
 - 📫 How to reach me: makindeadeniyi1@gmail.com, LinkedIn, and Twitter
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I love Chess.